adam-r-kowalski/atom/README.md

     gradient = grad(sse)(model, x, y)
     model = update(model, gradient, learning_rate)
     updated_loss = sse(model, x, y)
-    assert updated_loss < initial_loss
+    assert(updated_loss < initial_loss)
 }
 ```

 ## Compiling from source

-1. Ensure you have [zig 0.11.0-dev](https://ziglang.org/download/) installed and in your path
+- Ensure you have [zig 0.11.0-dev](https://ziglang.org/download/) installed and in your path
-2. Ensure you have [wabt](https://github.com/WebAssembly/wabt) installed and in your path
+- Ensure you have [wabt](https://github.com/WebAssembly/wabt) installed and in your path
+- Ensure you have [wasmtime](https://github.com/bytecodealliance/wasmtime) installed and in your path
-3. Clone the repository `git clone git@github.com:adam-r-kowalski/atom.git`
+- Clone the repository `git clone git@github.com:adam-r-kowalski/atom.git`
-4. Navigate into the directory `cd atom`
+- Navigate into the directory `cd atom`
-5. Run the tests with `zig build test` and ensure they are passing
+- Run the tests with `zig build test` and ensure they are passing
-6. Build the compiler with `zig build`
+- Build the compiler with `zig build`
-7. Add the compiler to your path `./zig-out/bin/`
+- Add the compiler to your path `./zig-out/bin/`